 The Bigger Picture

-With over 3 million hectares burnt by fires this year alone and more heatwaves and fires predicted for the remainder of the season, a national approach is needed to restore habitats and protect wildlife.
+With heatwaves and fires predicted this summer, a national approach is needed to restore habitats and protect wildlife.
 Although it may seem like an overwhelming issue, there are some easy ways you can help out.

 Donate or volunteer for wildlife rescue groups – these groups can support whole networks of wildlife carers!
-Humane Society International’s wildlife emergency response fund sends critical support for wildlife carers in emergency situations like floods, fires and droughts – Donate here.
+Humane Society International’s wildlife emergency response fund sends critical support for these groups in emergency situations like floods, fires and droughts – Donate here.

 If you own land, consider joining a conservation program like the Wildlife Land Trust – not only will this help to preserve habitat, but you’ll have access to conservation grants and expert advice for habitat restoration projects.
-Establishing exclusion fences, regenerating bushland and restoring riverbanks can be vital for local wildlife!
+Establishing exclusion fences, regenerating bushland and restoring riverbanks can be vital for local wildlife, and help to create refuges from heat and fires.

 And finally, share your ideas with everyone else – encourage your neighbours to protect habitat on their properties, talk to your family about fire safety strategies and teach your friends how to assist injured wildlife.
 We may not be able to prevent challenging conditions this summer but we can all do our part to support our native species through it.